srid/nix-config/README.md

 ## Setup

-1. First, copy the 'srid' user config to `configuration.nix`, and activate that.
+1. First, copy the 'srid' user config to `device`, and activate that.
 We need to do this before cloning the repo under srid's home directory.

 1. Then, ssh as srid@... and: